 We will share the details with you in advance so you know what to expect and how to prepare.

 After the interviews the hiring manager decides whom to offer the job.
 The hiring manager or recruiter will reach out directly with a verbal offer.
 This is a great opportunity for you to ask any additional questions you may have before accepting the offer.
 After you accept the verbal offer we prepare and send an offer letter.
-You will need to sign into your Workday account (the same hiring system you used to apply to the position) to review the offer letter and officially accept.
-Once you accept the written offer we will begin pre-employment screening.
+You will need to sign in to your Workday account (the same hiring system you used to apply to the position) to review the offer letter and officially select Accept or Don’t Accept.
+Once you accept the written offer, the city will begin pre-employment screening.

 Before your first day we will reach out to guide you through the onboarding process which includes required new hire tasks to ensure you have an efficient start to your employment.
 On your first day your supervisor and new team will have a plan to help welcome you into your new role, your department/agency and the City and County of Denver.